Event and Conference Summaries

 Humanitarian Impacts of Chemical Weapons

-On Thursday afternoon, the CWC Coalition hosted our final side event of the week in collaboration with Anfal Stories, an NGO based in Iraqi Kurdistan.
+On Thursday afternoon, Anfal Stories, an NGO based in Iraqi Kurdistan, hosted a side event.
 Members of several Iraqi Kurdish NGOs presented a short documentary, “Goptapa”, about the story of the town by that name in Iraq which was gassed by Saddam Hussein during his Anfal campaign in the late 1980s.
 It recounts the story of victims of the gas attack and the survivors and their descendants today, highlighting the intergenerational trauma of chemical weapons attacks.